node-red/node-red.github.io/docs/getting-started/installation.md

 running on Windows, see the <a href="../platforms/windows">Windows Install instructions</a>.
 </div>

+### Install via SNAP

+If your OS supports [SNAPs](https://snapcraft.io/docs/core/install) you can install Node-RED with:

+    snap install node-red

+but please note that this runs in a secure container and so does not have access to any extra facilities that may be needed for your use, such as gcc to compile nodes that have native plugins, git (for projects), direct access to gpio, any external programs (to call out to), and so on.
+You can run it in "classic" mode, which reduces the container security, but we leave that as an exercise for the reader.

 #### Next

 Once installed, you are ready to [run Node-RED](running).